Protect Yourself Against Flu and Other Respiratory Infections

 Not sure if your pharmacy is in our network?
 Use our pharmacy directory to find an in-network location near you.

-Getting a COVID-19 shot at the same time
+Getting a COVID-19 and flu shot at the same time

 The Centers for Disease Control and Prevention has issued guidance stating that flu shots and COVID-19 vaccines can be given at the same time.
 Even though both vaccines can be given during the same visit, you should follow the recommended schedule for each vaccine.